AsahiLinux/docs/Hardware:Debug-USB.md

 ```
 First 3 bytes are ignored?
 Fourth byte matters.
-First 4 bytes are echoed at the beginning of replies
+First 5 bytes are echoed at the beginning of replies
+Replies seem to follow a uniform format

 > 00000000 000c8000 00000000 00000000
              OOLL